South Taranaki Bight IMMA

 Sub-criterion Ciii: Migration Routes

 Historical whaling data confirms this IMMA as an important migration route for humpback whales and southern right whales (Dawbin 1956, Richards et al. 2009).
-Recent records have also confirmed that this IMMA still contains important migratory pathways for humpback, southern right whales, and blue whales (Bott et al. 2017, Carroll et al. 2013, Torres unpublished data, Goetz et al. 2018).
+Recent records have also confirmed that this IMMA still contains important migratory pathways for humpback, southern right whales, and blue whales (Bott et al. 2017, Carroll et al. 2013, Barlow et al. 2021, Goetz et al. 2018).
 While there is little data for other species, it is likely that this IMMA is also important for other species such as fin, sei, sperm and Bryde’s whales.

 Criterion D: Special Attributes